Prayer Time in Calgary, Canada

 Discover Islamic Teachings: 99 Names of Allah, Five Pillars, and Qibla Direction

 Do you need help in finding the right direction?
 With our state-of-the-art qibla direction tool, you can easily find the Kaaba’s direction for your daily prayers.
 This tool guarantees that you can concentrate on your prayers without worrying about getting in the wrong direction.
-You can have peace of mind and spiritually focus on what truly matters.
+This tool allows you to maintain peace of mind and concentrate spiritually on what is truly important.
 We also offer many other tools that cover the basics of Islam so you can stay in touch with your religion.
 A practicing Muslim must appreciate the significance of the five daily prayers, or Salah, in his or her life.
 Every Muslim has to say prayers at certain times, which are well defined in the Quran: “Surely the Salah at fixed hours (of the day and night) has been enjoined upon believers.”
 This clarifies that we must adhere to the stipulated time for every prayer to maintain our closeness with Allah.

 Our platform offers convenient Calgary prayer times that help you note down the Athan (call to prayer) and Iqamah (alert to begin the prayer).
 So, with the prayer schedule posted, you can easily fulfill your religious duties and stay spiritually connected and on time.